-The mineral claims that the Company has a right to acquire an interest in are in the exploration stage only.
+The mineral claims that the Company has an interest in are in the exploration stage only.
 There is no assurance that the exploration activities of the Company will result in the discovery of a commercially viable mineral deposit.

 Mineral exploration activities could result in injury and damage to life and property, possible adverse environmental impacts and possible legal liability.